Registration Information For Graduate Courses

 for courses requiring instructor permission (research hours, reading courses,

-instructor's section number) and obtain the instructor's signature.
-The completed form should be
+instructor's section number) and have the instructor's signature.
+Completed forms should be

 taken to the Registrar's office in DuBourg Hall, Room 22, for processing.

-6. There is a limit on the number of research (597/697) and reading (598/698) courses that students may take in the master's and PhD programs.
-Master's students may take no more than 6 credit hours in these courses.
-For PhD students, the limit is 20% of total coursework exclusive of dissertation hours.
-That comes out to 9.6 credit hours and since we do not have fractional credit hours, the practical limit is 9 hours.
+6. The limit on the number of research (5970/6970) and reading (5980/6980) courses that students may count toward their degrees is 20% of total structured coursework.
+For MA students this is 6 credit hours (20% of 30 credit hours); for MS and PhD students it is 4 hours (20% of 24 credit hours is 4.8, but we don't have fractional credit hours).
 Note that Banner will not prevent anyone from registering for excess hours in these courses.
 However, since these credits represent part of a student's tuition scholarship, they count as real tuition dollars in our budget and you will be asked to justify the excess hours to the Department and the Dean.

-7. You may enroll in a maximum of 10 credits (under discussion) of 400-level undergraduate courses in any biology graduate program.
-However, you must earn a minimum grade of 'B' in such courses for them to count toward your graduate degree.
+7. Graduate students may count a maximum of 10 credits of 400-level undergraduate courses toward their degrees.
+Students must earn a minimum grade of 'B' in such courses for them to count toward graduate degrees.

-8. If a graduate course is listed at both the 5nn- and 6nn-level, students should be sure to register for the appropriate course (5nn for MS students, 6nn for PhD students).
+8. If a graduate course is listed at both the 5xxx- and 6xxx-level, students should be sure to register for the appropriate course (5xxx for MS students, 6xxx for PhD students).
 See the table below for a listing of these courses plus some additional non-structured courses that commonly cause confusion; the grading scheme for these courses is also indicated.

 xx = Instructor section number